 Nursing Care Plans

-The plan of nursing care involves providing client and/or couple with information regarding the disease condition, teaching the administration of insulin, achieving and maintaining normoglycemia and evaluating present client and/or fetal well-being.
+The nursing care plan for gestational diabetes mellitus involves providing the client or couple with information regarding the disease condition, teaching insulin administration, achieving and maintaining normoglycemia, and evaluating the present client or fetal well-being.

 Possibly evidenced by